Welcome to Colombia!

 US Citizens please consider registering with US State Department's “SMART Traveler Program” who can contact your family in case of emergency.

-Cartagena de Indias enjoys a mild, tropical climate where you can expect warm humid days days for most of the year.
+Cartagena, Colombia enjoys a mild, tropical climate where you can expect warm humid days most of the year.

-The average temperatures year round are pretty consistent with highs in the upper 80s and lows in the mid 70s.
+The average temperature year round has highs in the upper 80s and lows in the mid 70s.

 The activities below will be paid in Colombia Pesos.
 All amounts are approximate prices in US dollars.